+However, Bali roads are also in poor condition and can be very dangerous.
+Unless you are an experienced rider and have good defensive riding skills, I wouldn't recommend it.
+The Balinese concept of road safety and riding a safe distance from your neighbour is vastly different from the standards we may be familiar with in western countries.
 Many tourists come off motorbikes and end up with devastating injuries.
 If you've rarely ridden a bike, let alone in dense traffic – think 20 other bikes surrounding you and cars zooming past with less than half a foot between you and them – then avoid trying this in Bali.

-2. Jimbaran Seafood Markets
+Jimbaran Seafood Markets

 Firstly, the quality of the seafood was questionable.
 Of course, the waiters will assure you that the seafood was caught fresh that day.
 But I have eaten plenty of fresh seafood in my life and what they served up did not look, smell or taste very fresh at all.
 When the meal arrived at our table it was overdone and tough.

-They also have a lovely band walking around, serenading tables with romantic songs.
+They also have a band walking around, serenading tables with romantic songs.
 This was a nice touch, but of course, at the end of the song, you'd clap and they would hold out their hands waiting for a tip before moving onto the next table.

-Then came the bill.
 A whole snapper, 8 prawns and some calamari with rice, salad and coconut water came to around US$40 each.
-By Balinese standards, this is extortion.
+By Balinese standards, this is extortion!

 To top it all off, the next morning we took a walk down the same beach and were extremely disappointed to find rubbish from the markets littered all over the sand and washing into the ocean.
 Another good reason to avoid this experience!

-3. Kuta Nightclub Area
+Kuta Nightclub Area

 Unprovoked attacks and drink spiking are common and sometimes law enforcement officers can be more of a hindrance than a help if you get into trouble.
 My advice – avoid this area like the plague or at least do some research on the common the dangers and annoyances before you go!

-4. Unlicensed Money Exchanges
+Unlicensed Money Exchanges

 To avoid this scam on your next trip to Bali, stick to the official money exchange offices.
 Keep a close eye on your money at all times.
 They can be pretty quick with their hands so always recount your money in front of the moneychanger.

 They then offer you scratch cards and you will almost certainly win a holiday to come back to Bali – lucky you!
 To claim your prize you must accompany them to a very expensive hotel, where a free buffet breakfast awaits you.
 Sounds too good to be true, right?

-By now, you are probably getting sceptical and start backing out.
+By now, you are probably getting skeptical and start backing out.
 At this point, they will pull all stops to convince you to come along for a free breakfast.
 Even going so far as to tell you that they won’t get paid and won’t be able to buy food for their family unless you go to the hotel with them.

 If you do agree to go with them, you will be asked to give out all your personal details (address, name, phone number, passport etc).
 They'll spend the next two hours convincing you to invest in a timeshare scheme.
-And that free breakfast they offered will never be seen.
+And that free breakfast they offered might never be seen.
 My advice – forget the holiday – it’s not worth it!